SiyiP/linked-blog-starter-md/11 HEENT/SFP CNS Metabolic and Toxic Diseases_Baker.md

 	1. can happen with wernicke korsakoff
 	2. **atrophy of anterior vermis lobe** - more space between superior and anterior lobes. the **atrophy = whitened spaces between folia**
 	3. 3 layers - the molecular layer, purkinje cell layer and internal granule cell layer
-		1. purkinje cell losses and then the smaller internal granule cell layer loss => folia spaces widn
+		1. purkinje cell losses and then the smaller internal granule cell layer loss => folia spaces widen
 4. osmotic demyelination syndrome - central pontine myelinolysis
 	1. classically due to rapid reversal of **hyponatremia in alc use
 	2. pons most often impacted